activerecord-hackery/ransack_demo/README.md

   addition/removal of fields, as well as nesting fields (adding a grouping from the previously mentioned grouping template)

-Let me know if you have any questions, and happy ransacking!
+Let us know if you have any questions, and happy ransacking!